Herzliya

 Named after Theodor Herzl, the founder of modern Zionism, Herzliya covers an area of 21.6 km2.
 Its western, beachfront area is called Herzliya Pituah and is one of Israel's most affluent neighborhoods and home to numerous embassies, ambassadors' residences, company headquarters, and houses of prominent Israeli business people.

 History

-Herzliya, named after Theodor Herzl, was founded in 1924 as a semi-cooperative farming community (moshava) with a mixed population of new immigrants and veteran residents.
-During that year, 101 houses and 35 cowsheds were built there, and the village continued to grow.
+Herzliya, named after Theodor Herzl, was founded in 1924 as a semi-cooperative farming community (moshava) with a mixed population of new Jewish immigrants to Palestine and veteran residents.
+During that year, 101 houses and 35 cowsheds were built there, and it continued to grow.
 The 1931 census recorded a population of 1,217 inhabitants, in 306 houses.

+On 3 February 1948, early in the 1948 Arab–Israeli War, the population of Al-Haram fled out of fear, after Haganah or Irgun attacks on nearby villages.